rkddnr330/-/Policy/dataPolicy.md

 ## Service Providers

-we are developer team in the Apple Developer Academy @ POSTECH. if you inquire about how app use your privacy data, I will closely check your question to satisfy your question
+I am in the Apple Developer Academy @ POSTECH.
+If you inquire about how app use your privacy data, I will closely check your question to satisfy your question

 ## Security